Nick Hern Books

 Nick Hern Books is a London-based independent specialist publisher of plays, theatre books and screenplays.
 The company was founded by the former Methuen drama editor Nicholas Hern in 1988.

 History

 Nick Hern Books was founded in June 1988, when Nick Hern left Methuen to establish his own imprint under the aegis of Walker Books.
 In 1990, the NHB imprint was taken on by Random House.
 It became a fully independent company on 1 January 1993 when Nick Hern acquired the list from Random House, and he subsequently won The Sunday Times "Small Publisher of the Year Award" in 1994.

 First titles

-The first title published by Nick Hern Books was Nicholas Wright's Mrs. Klein, which opened at the National Theatre in August 1988 before transferring to the West End and Broadway.
+The first title published by Nick Hern Books was Nicholas Wright's play Mrs. Klein, which opened at the National Theatre in August 1988, before transferring to the West End and Broadway.

 There followed plays by Caryl Churchill, Arthur Miller, Mike Leigh and Stephen Sondheim, alongside theatre books by Simon Callow, Michael Coveney, Antony Sher and Richard Eyre.